About Passkeys and Security Keys

 Example:

-Synced Passkeys:
+Passkeys:

 What they are:

-- These passkeys are stored in a secure cloud service, like Apple's iCloud Keychain or Google Password Manager.
+- passkeys are stored in a secure cloud service, like Apple's iCloud Keychain or Google Password Manager.

 - This allows them to "sync" across all your devices that are connected to that service.